 Performance Predictions and Surveillance

-This 5-day course combines geology, rock and fluid properties, and immiscible displacement theory to develop waterflooding prediction techniques and to aid in the evaluation of actual waterflood performance behavior.
+This course combines geology, rock and fluid properties, and immiscible displacement theory to develop waterflooding prediction techniques and to aid in the evaluation of actual waterflood performance behavior.
 Procedures for analyzing oil and water production rates, water injection rates, and recovery efficiency are presented.
 Impact of primary depletion on waterflood recovery is covered.
 Selection of waterflood patterns (regular, irregular, peripheral), prediction of sweep efficiency (areal, vertical, and displacement), and an analysis of other variables that control recovery efficiency are discussed in detail.

 Why You Should Attend